MashuSato/meraki-workflows-ai-chatops/README.md

 This project transforms Meraki Workflows into a highly intelligent, context-aware Network Assistant.
 It proactively generates a daily network health report and reactively answers complex troubleshooting questions using GenAI (Gemini 2.5 Flash).

+## ⚠️ IMPORTANT: Data Privacy & Security Warning (Please Read First)

+This solution transmits sensitive network telemetry data (including Device Names, MAC Addresses, Serial Numbers, and Internal IP Addresses) to an external Large Language Model (Google Gemini API) for analysis.

+**When using the Google Gemini API (via Google AI Studio):**
+- **Free Tier (Not Recommended for Production):** If you use the free tier API key, Google's Terms of Service state that your input data **may be used to train and improve their models**, and may be reviewed by human reviewers. **DO NOT** use the free tier if your network data contains highly confidential or proprietary information.
+- **Pay-as-you-go / Paid Tier (Recommended):** If you set up a billing account (Pay-as-you-go), Google explicitly states that your data **will NOT be used for training** their models, ensuring enterprise-grade data privacy.

+**Best Practice:** We strongly advise enabling a billing account on Google AI Studio and setting a strict budget alert (e.g., $1/month) to ensure your data remains private while keeping costs negligible.
+Use this tool at your own risk and ensure compliance with your organization's security policies.

+---

 ## Features
 - **100% Serverless**: Runs entirely on Cisco Meraki Workflows.
 No external databases or servers required.
 - **Proactive Morning Briefing**: Automated daily health reports delivered to Webex.